Can I book online?

-Auckland based terminals located at Wynyard Wharf, Half Moon Bay, Pine Harbour and Pier 3.
+Auckland based terminals located at Hamer Street (Wynyard Quarter), Half Moon Bay, Pine Harbour and Pier 3.
 Island side terminals can be found at Kennedy Point, Waiheke; Tryphena and Port Fitzroy, Great Barrier Island; and Rakino Island.
 If you need directions, please check out the full details for each terminal here.

 Where do I catch the ferry to Waiheke?

-Our Auckland to Waiheke terminals are located at Wynyard Wharf in Auckland Central and Half Moon Bay in East Auckland.
+Our Auckland to Waiheke terminals are located at Hamer Street, Wynyard Quarter in Auckland Central and Half Moon Bay in East Auckland.
 If you need directions to either of these locations, please check out the full details for each terminal here.

 How long does does the ferry take to get to Waiheke?